Registered Types

 Static Constants

 A proxy may define any number of named constants, to be presented at the script level as properties of the type object.
 For example, NumberType defines several numeric constants.
-A constant is defined by its property name and the relevant Joe value.
+A constant is defined by its property name and the relevant Joe value using the constant method.

 public class NumberType extends ProxyType<Double> {